-This 3-credit course is a Pennsylvania approved Career and Technical Education Program of Study which prepares students to work with children in many careers.
+This course is a Pennsylvania approved Career and Technical Education Program of Study which prepares students to work with children in many careers.
 From daycare to education, from the public sector to private enterprise, students explore a variety of possibilities if their career objective includes children.
+This comprehensive curriculum covers topics such as writing and preparing lesson plans, understanding the child development principles of children from birth to age eight, exploring the topics of classroom design, nutrition, health and safety, professionalism, classroom management, observation and assessments, and preparing and presenting learning activities.

-This Program of Study meets for 3 periods per day for three years.
-Students receive clinical experience in working with students in the Room-2-Bloom Preschool Program, Head Start Program as well as with students at the Primary Learning Center, Elementary School, and the Octorara YMCA.
+This Program of Study meets for 2-3 periods per day for three years.
+Students receive clinical experience in working with students in the Room-2-Bloom Preschool Program, as well as with students at the Primary Learning Center, Elementary School, and the Octorara YMCA.
 During the third year of the OACTEP - Child Care Education class, students participate in a student teaching internship.
 The internship will provide students with "on the job" work experience to gain valuable employment skills and give them the opportunity to learn more about Child Care Education and apply already learned skills.
 All students enrolled in the Child Care Education program become members of Family and Community Leaders student organization to experience leadership and employability skills.
 Upon successful completion of this course and the NOCTI exam, students have the potential to earn industry level certifications and college credits.